Ningning: Controversial lamp post

-Ningning’s post from 2022 which showed a video of a lamp that she recently purchased sparked criticism in Japan in November 2025.
-The lamp resembles a mushroom cloud of smoke that is often seen after a nuclear bomb explosion, Japanese netizens claimed the lamp resembles the atomic bombings of Hiroshima and Nagasaki during World War II.
-A petition was filed as a result and was reportedly signed by more than 70,000 people as of November 20, urging Japanese national broadcaster NHK to cancel aespa's scheduled performance at New Year's Eve show Kōhaku.
-On November 17, NHK public relations department responded to the issue and clarified that Ningning "had no intention of downplaying or mocking the damage caused by the atomic bomb."
-Thus, NHK decided that aespa will do their Kōhaku performance on December 31 as scheduled.
+Ningning's post from 2022 which showed a video of a lamp that she had recently purchased sparked criticism in Japan in November 2025.
+The lamp resembled a mushroom cloud of smoke that is often seen after a nuclear bomb explosion; Japanese netizens claimed the lamp resembles the atomic bombings of Hiroshima and Nagasaki during World War II.
+A petition was filed as a result and was reportedly signed by more than 100,000 people as of November 25, urging Japanese national broadcaster NHK to cancel Aespa's scheduled performance at New Year's Eve show Kōhaku Uta Gassen.
+A petition aimed to prevent Ningning from appearing on Japanese television received more than 100 million views on X. On November 17, NHK public relations department responded to the issue and clarified that Ningning "had no intention of downplaying or mocking the damage caused by the atomic bomb".
+Thus, NHK decided that Aespa will do their Kōhaku performance on December 31 as scheduled.
+On December 29, SM Entertainment announced that Ningning will not be participating in the Kōhaku performance due to health issues.